Alev Alev (TV series)

 Alev Alev ('Bright Fire', lit.
 'Fire Fire') is a Turkish drama television series directed by Ahmet Katıksız and written by Burcu Görgün Toptaş and Damla Serim.
-Alev Alev premiered on Show TV on November 5, 2020, and it is remake of Le Bazar de la Charité, a French miniseries. starring Demet Evgar, Hazar Ergüçlü and Dilan Çiçek Deniz in the lead roles.
+Alev Alev premiered on Show TV on November 5, 2020, and is a remake of the 2019 French miniseries Le Bazar de la Charité. starring Demet Evgar, Dilan Çiçek Deniz and Hazar Ergüçlü in the lead roles.

 Plot

-The series tells the story of three women, Cemre, Çiçek and Rüya whose lives change after a fire breaks out during a charity party, but with more focus on the life of Cemre, who is married to Çelebi Kayabeyli, the former mayor, she is subjected to violence and injustice, and her husband claims that she is mentally ill, and that she has tried to commit suicide.
+The series tells the story of three women - Cemre, Rüya and Çiçek - whose lives change after a fire breaks out during a charity party, but with more focus on the life of Cemre, who is married to Çelebi Kayabeyli, the former mayor, she is subjected to violence and injustice, and her husband claims that she is mentally ill, and that she has tried to commit suicide.
 And he uses his clout to prevent the lawyers from taking over the divorce case that she wants to file against him, as well as threatening to take her child out of the country if she is not silent on her rights.